nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

          Open GNU ARM Embedded Toolchain directory

    #.
-Set the GNU ARM Embedded Toolchain directory path to the location where it was downloaded (for example, :file:`c:/gnuarmemb`).
+Set the GNU ARM Embedded Toolchain directory path to the location where it was downloaded (for example, :file:`c:\\gnuarmemb`).
    #.
 Close the :guilabel:`nRF Connect options` window.
    #.
 Navigate to :guilabel:`Tools` > :guilabel:`Options` and select the :guilabel:`nRF Connect` tab.
    #.
 Set the full path of the Zephyr Base directory to :file:`ncs/zephyr`.